mostjs-community/subject/README.md

 #### create\<A\>(): Subject\<A, A\>
 #### create\<A, B\>(f: (stream: Stream\<A\>) =\> Stream\<B\>): Subject\<A, B\>

-Returns an tuple containing a `AttachSink` and a `Stream`. `AttachSink` can be used to imperatively control the events following through the `Stream` or declaratively using `attach`.
-Optionally a function can be applied to `Stream` and the return value of that function will be returned as the second tuple value.
+Returns an tuple containing a `AttachSink` and a `Stream`. `AttachSink` can be used to imperatively control the events flowing through the `Stream` or declaratively using `attach`.
+Optionally, a function can be applied to the Stream, and the return value of that function will be returned as the second tuple value.

 <details>
   <summary>See an example</summary>